Mexico City is suddenly on everyone's travel radar, and with good reason - the city is home to some of the best museums, art, and food in the world.

 Mercado Roma - lunch

 Queretaro #225, Colonia Roma | Website

-For a casual lunch or a quick bite, head to Mercado Roma - a trendy, hipster food market right in the heart of the Roma neighborhood.
+For a casual lunch or a quick bite, head to Mercado Roma - a trendy food market right in the heart of Roma.
 The market consists of a bunch of food stalls run by Mexico City’s up-and-coming chefs and foodies - selling everything from tacos to churros.
 The stalls are packed in tight, but there are some wooden communal tables in the back of the market where you can sit down and eat.

-#WildTerrains Tip: Try to avoid Mexico’s lunch hour (around 2pm), since it can get really crowded here.
+#WildTerrains Tip: Try to avoid Mexico’s lunch hour (around 2pm) - it can get really crowded here.

 Ojo de Agua

 Ojo de Agua was introduced to us by our friend Michelle Meyer - a major foodie and creator of the only bilingual food blog in Mexico City, Michelle On Bell.
 Ojo de Agua is an adorable juice bar and healthy eating spot that looks like it was plucked out of L.A. and dropped into the Condesa neighborhood in Mexico City.
 Baskets of fresh fruit line the walls and you’ll find Mexico City’s trendiest residents sitting at their little tables.
 It’s the perfect break from way-too-many-tacos.
 We had the açaí bowl and fresh juice and it was heavenly.